sarinanejadpour/sarinanejadpour/README.md

 Hi Im Sarina Nezhadpour:)
 Im intrested in Astrophysics and astronomy.
-I need to work with python and analyze data, so I save some of my projects.
+ I have participated in many projects in astrophysics, so I save my codes here.
+They all are going to be completed!